GFDRR/ICUC12-Hackathon-UrbanHeat/README.md

 * Explore the notebooks

-Notebooks are organized by spatial scale and model type (city, neighborhood, building).
+Notebooks are organized by spatial scale and model type (TARGET - city, SOLWEIG - neighborhood, ENERGYPLUS - building/class room).
 Each notebook loads helper functions from the `functions/` folder.

 * Running the notebooks